sofastack/sofastack-doc/sofa-rpc/en_US/Registry-Nacos.md

 com.alipay.sofa.rpc.registry.address=nacos://127.0.0.1:8848
 ```

-And add dependency of nacos, notice that version is what you want to use in your project.
+If you use SOFARPC directly, not SOFABoot, you need to add dependency of nacos, notice that version is what you want to use in your project.

 ```xml
 <dependency>